 Trondheim City Walk

-Participants need to be able to walk approx. 3 miles
+Participants must be able to walk a fair distance (approx. 3 miles).

 Join us on a guided walk through Trondheim and learn all about this historical city.
 We’ll begin at the harbor, which was developed during the second half of the 19th century.
 Then, we will walk up to Stiftsgården, the royal residence in Trondheim.
 Continuing on to the market square, you won’t miss the towering statue of the city’s founder, Viking King Olaf Tryggvason.